EddyVerbruggen/nativescript-nfc/README.md

 Same as above, but discovery is done through `setOnNdefDiscoveredListener`.

 ## Future work
-* Peer to peer communication between two NFC enabled devices.
+* Peer to peer communication between two NFC-enabled devices.
 * Support for writing other types in addition to 'text' and 'uri'.